 How well would decoys work if placed on an open mud flat or shoreline with sparse cover?
 In an open area like you see below they would be highly visible, but would they draw birds that otherwise would not have landed there?

-Another thing that causes me to be skeptical about the effctiveness of decoys is that I have noticed that a flying bird doesn't seem to decoy well to a live snipe.
-I can't tell how many times a snipe has been flying overhead and after circling a few times has left the area, even though I was well concealed and didn't scare it away.
-After I continued my advance I would immediately flush a bird that didn't attract the one flying above him.
+Another thing that causes me to be skeptical about the effectiveness of decoys is that I have noticed that a flying bird doesn't seem to decoy well to a live snipe.
+I can't tell you how many times a snipe has been flying overhead and after circling a few times has left the area, even though I was totally concealed and it was unaware of my presence.
+After continuing my advance I might immediately flush from one to a handful or more snipe that didn't attract the one flying above.
 If a live snipe doesn't make a good decoy why should I believe an artificial one does?
 It is well known that for the most part snipe are far more likely to be solitary than they are to want company.
-Sometimes I will flush from a pair to a half dozen but the vast majority of the time I find that a snipe does not require nor seek the company of another.
+Sometimes I will flush a dozen or more snipe but those are birds that are either still migrating or have recently reached their wintering grounds and have yet to disperse.
+The vast majority of the time I find that a snipe does not require nor seek the company of another.

 So, after all that would I consider using decoys?
 Yes I would.
 If I was hunting a field and could conceal myself in one spot I would try anything I could to attract any approaching bird closer to me.
 Similarly, if I was hunting a stretch of shoreline that always seemed to hold snipe I would like to try hunting birds coming to that area.
 It would probably require hunting with a couple of beaters to flush birds from other areas in an attempt to attract them to that spot.
 Perhaps at some point I will be able to give it a try, that way what I already believe to be true will either be confirmed or refuted.